evsny24/BTD6-Collection-Event-Macro/README.md

 # BTD6-Collection-Event-Macro
 This is an autohotkey macro program that will farm the collection events automatically.
+This is not a finished product.

 REQUIREMENTS TO RUN:
 - 2560x1440 Resolution